LI-ZHAODONG/leetcode/README.md

 # Leetcode
-Not constrain for leetcode questions
+Not only have leetcode questions